BitBotFactory/MikaLendingBot/README.md

 gapbottom = 10
 gaptop = 200

-#Daily lend rate threshold after which we offer lends for 60 days as opposed to 2.
+#Daily lend rate threshold after which we offer lends for x days as opposed to 2.
 #If set to 0 all offers will be placed for a 2 day period (0.00003-0.05)
 xdaythreshold = 0.2
 xdays = 60